-The most frequently affected epiphyses are the upper and lower femoral, upper tibial, upper humeral, carpal and tarsal, vertebral and pelvic.
+The most frequently affected epiphyses are the upper and lower femoral, upper tibial, upper humeral, carpal and tarsal, vertebral and pelvis.

 The extent of stippling at birth is not related to the degree of subsequent bone shortening.
 The abnormal calcification is also seen in the larynx, trachea or nasal cartilages.
 During the first three years, the calcifications are absorbed.

-In mild cases, the epiphyses become normal or almost normal but there is shortening of the femur and the humerus.
+In mild cases, the epiphyses become normal or almost normal but there is a shortening of the femur and the humerus.
 The carpal and tarsal bones are often the last to show delayed ossification and stippling.
-The spine shows alternation in the form of the vertebral bodes, often with blunting of the anterior apart of the bodies.
+The spine shows alternation in the form of the vertebral bodies, often with blunting of the anterior part of the bodies.

 When the child is first examined radiologically in mid or late childhood, it may be difficult to differentiate this condition from multiple epiphyseal dysplasia or spondylo-epiphysial dysplasia.

 The cartilaginous epiphyses show patchy mucoid degeneration and cystic spaces with irregular vascularization.
 There is scattered calcification with poor alignment of cartilage columns and absence of a zone of provisional calcification.
 Juxta-articular tissues show ectopic calcification.

 In severe cases, more than half the children die within the first year of life from secondary infections.
 Contractures present at birth tend to improve and curved bones may correct spontaneously, though deformity may recur later.